RedDynamo/discord-bot/README.md

 # Discord Bot Project

 ## Description
 This project is a Discord bot developed using Python.
 It integrates with MongoDB for data storage.
 The bot includes various commands to manage job applications, including adding, displaying, and (soon)updating job statuses.
+This is intended for your own private discord server, use in a public one at your own risk.

 ### Prerequisites